MIDOSS/docs/models/mohid_on_cedar.rst

 but not backed up,
 so we use that as the space to execute MOHID runs in, but generally move the run results to project space.
+Files more than 60 days old are automatically purged from scratch space on :kbd:`cedar`.

+.. _several different types of file storage: https://docs.computecanada.ca/wiki/Storage_and_file_management

-Both systems provide environment variables that are more convenient that remembering full paths to access your project and scratch spaces:
+:kbd:`cedar` automatically provides environment variables that are more convenient that remembering full paths to access your project and scratch spaces:

 * Your project space is at :file:`$PROJECT/$USER/`
 * Your scratch space is at :file:`$SCRATCH/`
-* Daily atmospheric,
-  river,
-  and boundary forcing files are in the :file:`$PROJECT/SalishSea/forcing/` tree

-.. _several different types of file storage: https://docs.computecanada.ca/wiki/Storage_and_file_management

 Create a :file:`MIDOSS/` directory tree in your project space: